Ayaz İshaki: Biography

-After the February Revolution of 1917 he was involved in activities aimed at achieving cultural autonomy for the Volga Tatars and other Turkic peoples of Russia.
+After the February Revolution of 1917, he was involved in activities aimed at achieving cultural autonomy for the Volga Tatars and other Turkic peoples of Russia.
 As a result of his activities, the Soviet authorities started a campaign of harassment and persecution against him and his associates.
 He was forced to emigrate in 1920.
-After settling in Germany, İshaki started publishing a Tatar-language magazine Milli Yul ("The Way of the Nation") in 1928.
-In 1931 he presided over the Independence Committee of the Muslims in Idel Ural.
+After settling in Germany, İshaki started publishing a Tatar-language magazine, Milli Yul ("The Way of the Nation") in 1928.
+In 1931, he presided over the Independence Committee of the Muslims in Idel Ural.

-In 1939 the magazine was closed and İshaki decided to immigrate to Turkey.
-After World War II he became involved in political activities.
-At this stage his main goal was the restoration of the Tatar nationhood lost in 1552 when the Kazan Khanate was defeated and occupied by the Moscow Principality.
+In 1939, the magazine was closed and İshaki decided to immigrate to Turkey.
+After World War II, he became involved in political activities.
+At this stage, his main goal was the restoration of the Tatar nationhood lost in 1552 when the Kazan Khanate was defeated and occupied by the Moscow Principality.

-Throughout his life İshaki traveled to Poland, Germany, Japan, China and Turkey where he tried to establish Tatar-language press and unite disparate Tatar émigré communities.
-In Finland he spent time especially among the Tatar community of Tampere during 1930s.
+Throughout his life, İshaki traveled to Poland, Germany, Japan, China and Turkey where he tried to establish a Tatar-language press and unite disparate Tatar émigré communities.
+In Finland, he spent time especially among the Tatar community of Tampere during the 1930s.
 When İshaki organized a memorial service for Idel-Ural State in Warsaw, a few Finnish Tatars took part; among them Aisa Hakimcan and Gibadulla Murtasin.

-Ayaz İshaki died in 1954 and was buried in Edirnekapı graveyard of Istanbul.
+Ayaz İshaki died in 1954 and was buried in Edirnekapı graveyard in Istanbul.